DrpChallenge/main/README.md

 Thus, the final score is the summation of 30 problems socres.
+However, if collision happens, the score of that map will not be countted.

 Once your (``policy/policy.py``) has been depolyed, you can run ``calculate_score.py``, which will outputs a json file (your_team_name.json) including the score (named ``final_score``).